Winter Season 2019

 - Training programme as prescribed by the FFA

 - Development Program delivered by FFA licenced coaches – (match day and training)

-- Train TBC weekly.
+- Train weekly.
 Training times and days are not confirmed until the new year.

 - Play at a competitive level in the ESFA league

 - Training Kit and Match Kit provided

 - Total price TBC

 For more information about the $100 Active Kids program, click here.

 Registrations will open the 1 January 2019 on MyFootballClub website (click here).